 C. The Employer agrees to make available promptly to officials of LOCAL #32 existing public information concerning the Borough of Milltown, including but not being limited to the financial resources of the Borough of Milltown, which may be necessary for LOCAL #32 to process any grievance, unfair practice charge, arbitration, or complaint.

 D. Whenever any representative of LOCAL #32 or any employee is mutually scheduled by the Employer and LOCAL #32 to participate during working hours in contract negotiations, grievance procedures, arbitration hearings, unfair practice charges, or other PERC hearing, or PERC conferences, the employee shall suffer no loss in pay.

 A. The Employer shall maintain a personnel file for each employee.
 The personnel file shall include but not limited to the title of the position for which the employee was hired, their starting salary, whether the position has salary progression steps, and, if so, the number of steps, qualifications, permanent status, work history, leave time, except vacation and sick time.
 Each employee may revue his/her personnel file, upon 48 hours notice given to the personnel officer/Borough Clerk.

 B. If a commendation is placed in an employee’s personnel file, the employee shall be given copy of the commendation.
 Any item critical of the employee, which is placed in the employee’s personnel file, shall immediately be sent to the employee and he/she shall have the right to submit an answer in writing which shall be also placed in the employee’s personnel file.

-Authorized expenses incurred by an employee on the Employee’s behalf shall be reimbursed by the Employer within forty (40) days after the Employer’s receipt of a completed voucher and receipt for the expenses.
+Authorized expenses incurred by an employee on the Employee’s behalf shall be reimbursed by the Employer within forth (40) days after the Employer’s receipt of a completed voucher and receipt for the expenses.

 The Borough shall pay the full cost of any employment-related bond.